 DNRC 094 | LP | 2021 | DELETED

-Wikipedia meme band Chloro-5-substituted adamantyl-1,2-dioxetane phosphate’s debut disc, the understated ‘My Mother Cleans Them’, hit the charts just weeks after the release of DNRC’s all-time greatest-selling album – I speak, naturally, of the magnificently barmy Watercress, by Irish-Dutch folk songstress and chanteuse, Eyna.
+Wikipedia meme band Chloro-5-substituted adamantyl-1,2-dioxetane phosphate’s debut disc, the understated ‘My Mother Cleans Them’, hit the charts just weeks after the release of DNRC’s all-time greatest-selling album – I speak, naturally, of the magnificently barmy, by Irish-Dutch folk songstress and chanteuse, Eyna.

 Chloro-5-substituted adamantyl-1,2-dioxetane phosphate thus rode a small but significant wave of popularity for DNRC Records which, given its long history of deleting each of its releases, sometimes before the were even recorded, was a major step forward, both for the label and its hopelessly-dreamlike founder.

 And so, we come to Chloro-5-substituted adamantyl-1,2-dioxetane phosphate’s ‘difficult’ first LP, and its barmy title.
 While the latter may have been generated as part of the original meme crawl, there is nothing at all random about this stunning album, set in a moonscape once used by Howard Hughes for the filming of an atomic-themed Western musical.